The euro debuts

 On January 19, 1999, the first BlackBerry pager, BlackBerry 850, is released.
 BlackBerry devices go on to drive explosive growth for upstart Canadian producer Research in Motion (RIM), dominating the…

-A mere three weeks after California passed a law against cyberstalking, Gary Dellapenta is charged with using the Internet to solicit the rape of a woman who had rejected his…
+Weeks after California passed a law against cyberstalking, Gary Dellapenta is charged with using the Internet to solicit the rape of a woman who had rejected his advances.
+(He pleads…

 Plainclothes officers of the New York Police Department’s Street Crime Unit fire 41 shots at unarmed Amadou Diallo, an immigrant from Guinea, killing him on the steps of his apartment…